vweinblatt123/HW7-SuspiciousTransactions/README.md

 ![cardholder25](images/cardholder25.png)

 From our box plot above we can see that there quite a few outliers for cardholder 25 over the first half of 2018.
 Specifically, there is one outlier in January, March and May, and three in April and June.
-Furthermore, May appears to be rather anomalous month, with a median purchase size of ~$6 (similar to other months), but a far larger interquartile range, with the 75th percentile at $270.
+Furthermore, May appears to be a rather anomalous month, with a median purchase size of ~$6 (similar to other months), but a far larger interquartile range, with the 75th percentile at $270.
 This is likely caused by the fact there were only 5 purchases in the month of May, causing the $1046 outlier to greatly skew the data.

 ## Challenge